pragma-/pbot/doc/VirtualMachine.md

 After running the `setup-guest` script, we need to make the environment changes take effect:

     guest$ source /root/.bashrc

-#### Install software
-Now we can install any software and programming languages we want to make available in the virtual machine.
-Use the `dnf search` command or your distribution's documentation to find packages.
-I will soon make available a script to install all package necessary for all languages supported by PBot.

-For the C programming language you will need at least these:

-    guest$ dnf install libubsan libasan gdb gcc clang

 #### Start PBot VM Guest
 We're ready to start the PBot VM Guest.
 On the guest, as `root`, execute the command: